1. Home

 The Cost of Heating and Cooling Your Home

 Heating and cooling make up 51% of the energy costs in the average American household, according to the US Energy Information Administration.
-Heating on its own makes up 43% and is a larger portion for single-family homes.
+(Heating makes up 43% and is a larger portion for single-family homes.)

 That means simple changes could deliver big savings.
 According to the US Department of Energy, shifting your thermostat setting seven to ten degrees for eight hours a day can shave 10% off your heating and cooling bills.
 (American homeowners pay $29 billion annually just for air conditioning.)